mysticpants/Timer/README.md

 ...               | any            | No             | N/A            | Optional parameters that will be passed to the callback

 #### Scheduler.at(\_time, \_callback, [...])
 Create a new job with a callback to execute at a specified time.
-The time can either be provided as an integer representing the number of seconds that have elapsed since midnight on 1 January 1970 OR as a string in the following
+The time can either be provided as an integer (do NOT provide a float) representing the number of seconds that have elapsed since midnight on 1 January 1970 OR as a string in the following
 format: "January 01, 2017 12:30 PM".
 Returns the new job.